pulumi/docs/content/blog/from-cdk-pulumi-evolution-of-sst/index.md

 - **Deeper Integration with Application Frameworks**: By leveraging Pulumi's flexibility, they can create even tighter integrations between SST and the application frameworks and libraries that their users rely on, making managing infrastructure seamless alongside their application code.
 - **Expanded Provider Support**: the SST team will continue to add support for a wide range of cloud and on-premises providers, ensuring that their users can deploy and manage their infrastructure wherever it makes the most sense for their needs.
-- **Improved Deployment Workflows**: Building on Pulumi's extensibility, they can create more advanced deployment workflows that address the specific needs of application developers, such as faster deployment times, better rollback capabilities, and more granular control over the deployment process.
+- **Improved Deployment Workflows**: Building on Pulumi's extensibility, they can create [more advanced deployment workflows](https://www.pulumi.com/docs/pulumi-cloud/deployments/) that address the specific needs of application developers, such as faster deployment times, better rollback capabilities, and more granular control over the deployment process.
-- **Enhanced Observability and Monitoring**: By treating the infrastructure code as a first-class program, they can provide their users with better visibility into the deployment process and more robust monitoring and observability capabilities, helping them to identify and resolve issues quickly.
+- **Enhanced Observability and Monitoring**: By treating the infrastructure code as a first-class program, they can provide their users with [better visibility](https://www.pulumi.com/product/pulumi-insights/) into the deployment process and more robust monitoring and observability capabilities, helping them to identify and resolve issues quickly.

-As they continue to evolve SST with Pulumi at its core, the SST team is confident that they can deliver an even more powerful and user-friendly infrastructure management experience for application developers, empowering them to focus on building great applications while seamlessly managing the underlying infrastructure.
+As they continue to evolve SST with Pulumi at its core, the SST team is confident they can deliver an even more powerful and user-friendly infrastructure management experience for application developers, empowering them to focus on building great applications while seamlessly managing the underlying infrastructure.

 ## Conclusion